Starbrite Studios' Annual Show and Pantomime

 Each show performance generally lasts between one and a half and two and a half hours, which includes an intermission.

-As a genral rule for our annual show in July, each class a student attends is involved in two performances, though this may also depend on when the student joined the class, as the choreography may have already been set and taught for some routines.
+As a general rule for our annual show in July, each class a student attends is involved in two performances, though this may also depend on when the student joined the class, as the choreography may have already been set and taught for some routines.

 For our festive production in December, auditions are held for the main and supporting character speaking roles.
 Those who do not secure a speaking role will take part in dance and singing performances in the ensemble during the performance.